mabego/aws-cdk/README.md

-# Fargate Service with ALB and RDS Serverless
+# Fargate Service with ALB and Aurora

 This repository deploys a web app to ECS on AWS Fargate with an Aurora database using AWS CDK.